K-mukul/W205-Project/minimize_data/README.md

     ./parallel-example.sh 2

 The argument to ./paralell-example.sh is the number of processes to run.
 This command will run on a few megabytes of sample data stored in /vagrant/sample-data.
-The vagrant vm is provisioned with only 2 cores (as seen in the Vagrantfile).
+Note: the vagrant vm is provisioned with only 2 cores (as seen in the Vagrantfile), so it's not that great.
 Here are the results of running the example with different numbers of processes.
 Results will vary depending on the machine you run this on but as shown below more processes do decrease the time to process even this small sample data set.